 The ongoing coronavirus pandemic and the related quarantines have an unexpected consequence – staying at home has turned many of us into gamers 🎮.
 Several video games have seen massive surges in popularity over the last few months – from Animal Crossing, through Fall Guys, to, surprisingly, Pokemon Go, whose creators responded to the situation by introducing an abundance of remote events.
 All these games did a great job helping us get through our quarantines, but recently, a player on a whole new level has entered the game.

 It feels like everyone is playing Among Us now.
-The data provided by the game's creators state that over October, there were around 3.8 million concurrent players, with as many as 60 million daily users!
+The data provided by the game's creators state that, with as many as 60 million daily users!
 Need some perspective?
 Imagine the entire population of Italy 🍕 logging in to play daily.
 The success of the game is huge.

 And honestly, we understand why!
 With its simple rules similar to those of widely known and loved party games like Mafia and Werewolf, combined with its accessibility, the game allows you to spend quality time with your friends safely, even in the times of quarantine.

 Here at Omni, we also gave in to the worldwide "Among Us" craze.
 That's why we know exactly how frustrating it is when when you just can't seem to get to play as the Impostor.
 When you are a crewmate game after game, it might start to feel like the odds are stacked against you.
 That's why we decided to create this Among Us calculator!
 With its help, you can quickly assess the chances of getting the role you'd like, depending on several variables such as how many games you'd like to play, the number of players, and the game settings you choose.
 Now you can enjoy the game without having to wonder if you'll ever get to play the role you like best!
 And if that's not enough, we also have a bunch of tips and tricks that you can use to make sure you get the best possible experience out of the game!